 Problems with anxiety

-Problems with anxiety arise when we start to feel anxious more often and more intensely, when there is no real danger and it seems to happen without reason.
-It can stop you doing what you want to do in day to day life, get in the way of your studies or impact on your relationships but there are lots of things that can help.
+Problems with anxiety arise when we start to feel anxious more often and more intensely, when there is no real danger and it seems to happen without reason and can stop you doing what you want to do in day to day life, get in the way of your daily routine, work and even impact on your relationships.
+There are lots of things that can help.

 Someone having a panic attack experiences a sudden and intense sensation of fear.
 They may feel they have lost control and feel desperate to get out of the situation that has triggered their anxiety.